 This native American plant is better known and more used in Europe than it is here.
 It was a staple of the diet of Native Americans and early settlers that has now been mostly forgotten.
 It is a member of the sunflower family; it’s botanical name is Helianthus tuberosus (tuber-bearing sunflower.)
 The name “Jerusalem” most likely came from the Spanish word for sunflower: “Girasol.”
 Another popular name for this gorgeous plant is Sunchoke.

-You can also find recipes for Jerusalem Artichokes in my new book, Winter Foraging Holiday Feasting, which is still priced at pay-what-you-can so check it out!
+You can also find recipes for Jerusalem Artichokes in my new book, Winter Foraging Holiday Feasting, which is priced at just $9.95 so check it out!
 Visit the link and you’ll find a link to download a free sample of the book, including its table of contents so you can see all the amazing recipes and winter edibles included.

 I hope you are finding a lot of stuff out there!
 Today was nearly 60 degrees in Pittsburgh…found many many dandelions in bloom as well as tons of greens which looked great: broad leaved dock, garlic mustard, burdock, dandelion.
 I am really looking forward to foraging through this entire winter, I hope you are too.

 Melissa and the folks at Food Under Foot.